Interior Designer: Profession, Skills, and Opportunities

 Necessary training

-What does the daily life of an interior decorator look like?
+A day in the life of an interior decorator

 The job market